-Aphasia Awareness Month wrapped up last week, and we’re ready to share some numbers with you.
+Aphasia Awareness Month wrapped up a few weeks ago, and we’re ready to share some numbers with you.
 Drum roll, please…

 More Work to Do